-Command Description Argument n and Information demsource Provides a readout of information regarding the Demand on the actuator including the source of the Demand signal (Handswitch, demlos or Analog I/P), mode (follow, hold, CW, CCW, Stay or Stop), currently applied Demand signal as a %, the Demand function (linear, square root, square, or special), and the Demand out as a % (dem out shows the signal adjusted when using a non-linear Demand function (demfunc command)). help n Displays help text for a specific command or lists all available Serial commands. n = command namen = "all" ledtest n Tests the functionality of the DCM LEDs individually or as a group.
+Command Description Argument n and Information demsource Provides a readout of information regarding the Demand on the actuator including the source of the Demand signal (Handswitch, demlos or Analog I/P), mode (follow, hold, CW, CCW, Stay or Stop), currently applied Demand signal as a %, the Demand function (linear, square root, square, or special), and the Demand out as a % (dem out shows the signal adjusted when using a non- linear Demand function (demfunc command)).
+No Argument help n Displays help text for a specific command or lists all available Serial commands. n = command name n = "all" ledtest n Tests the functionality of the DCM LEDs individually or as a group.
 If "all" is selected, the command will consecutively cycle through each LED twice.
-If an individual LED is selected, it will flash 12 times. n = "1": DEMAND n = "2": POSITION n = "3": TRQ/THRUST n = "4": STALL n = "5": TEMP °F n = "6": FB OPEN n = "7": STOP/LIMIT n = "8": ACKNOWLEDGE n = "100": FWD n = "101": REV n = "102": STAT n = "All" reset n Performs the same reset sequence as when power is removed and reapplied. $n = "1"$: must equal "1" for one to execute. signals Displays the present DCM readings of four signals: Position signal from CPS-5 Demand Feedback Torque No argument = signal readings are displayed. n = "all": an extended set of data is displayed.
+If an individual LED is selected, it will flash 12 times. reset n Performs the same reset sequence as when power is removed and reapplied. n = "1": must equal "1" for command to execute. signals Displays the present DCM readings of four signals: Position signal from CPS-5 Demand Feedback Torque No argument = signal readings are displayed. n = "all": an extended set of data is displayed.